 After that, stay tuned!
 Over the next few months, I will be doing a blog to highlight one of the 5 love languages with tips on how to apply it to your relationship.

 * * * *

-Give Amy Wine Counseling Center a call at 832-421-8714 if you have questions about our therapeutic services or would like to schedule an appointment.
+Please give Amy Wine Counseling Center a call at 832-421-8714 if you have any questions about our therapeutic services or would like to schedule an appointment.